Licensed Meets Explained

 Perfect for Skills Academy and Competitive Development swimmers gaining their first official times in a relaxed, supportive setting.
 These meets may use manual timing, but are fully licensed and recognised.

-Level 3 — County Preparation and Qualifier Meets
+Level 3 — County Preparation & Qualifier Meets

 Level 2 — High-Standard Qualifiers